sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 **Prompt**: What question did Chadwick ask to AI?

-Autopsy lists ChatGPT among his installed programs (Data Artifacts -> Installed Programs).
+Autopsy lists ChatGPT among his installed programs (`Data Artifacts -> Installed Programs`{: .filepath}).
 Nosing around the user data folder (`/private/var/mobile/Containers/Data/Application/6BFA5EA3-61CB-4652-A60A-2A955B651E05`{: .filepath}) leads me to a folder (`Library/Application Support/conversations-b5c12911-e3c0-4961-bbe7-aec0a3ec3dd6`{: .filepath}) with three JSON files in it.
 These files seem to be records of Chadwick's interactions with ChatGPT.

 He asks the AI many questions, including "What is doxing," "How to be a good gamer," "How to subtly dox without getting caught," and "**How to make online friends**".